 For opaque coverage and brilliant colour, foil stamping is unparalleled.
 With its contrasting surface textures and shimmering highlights, foil stamping can spark excitement in a business communication and bring a static design to life.

 Foils for stamping are available in a myriad of styles; pearl, opalescent, marbled, wood grained, pastel, full colour, clear, glossy, matte or satin.
-Foil blocking offers the designer a true metallic finish.
+The technique offers the designer a true metallic finish.

 Foil blocking really needs crisp, black and white line art.
 Designs with intricate patterns or tight latter spacing can achieve crisp results on coated or smooth paper stocks.
 However, since foils can bridge across small spaces, fine detail may not reproduce clearly on heavily textured paper stocks.